 Hawaii Before Statehood: Color Photos, 1959

-But paradise, as we all know, exists only in fairy tales — or, if a paradise did once exist in the North Pacific, it long ago gave way to the complex, ambiguous and often politically fraught realities of the modern world.
-The Hawaii of the travel brochures — as marvelous as it might be in theory, and even at times in fact — is a beautiful construct, but one that often ignores the island chain’s bumpier, and endlessly fascinating, history.
+But paradise, as we all know, exists only in fairy tales—or, if a paradise did once exist in the Pacific, it long ago gave way to the complex, ambiguous and often politically fraught realities of the modern world.
+The Hawaii of the travel brochures—as marvelous as it might be in theory, and even at times in fact—is a beautiful construct, but one that often ignores the island chain’s bumpier, and endlessly fascinating, history.
 (For instance, how many Americans in the contiguous 48 know anything at all about the nonviolent “democratic revolution” of labor strikes and major acts of civil disobedience that roiled the islands in 1954, reshaping Hawaii’s political landscape for all time?)

-Here, on the anniversary of the enactment of the 1900 law that provided a government for the territory of Hawaii, LIFE.com presents a number of color photographs from 1959, the year Hawaii officially became America’s 50th state.
-In a March 1959 article, “Hawaii — Beauty, Wealth, Amiable People,” for which these pictures were made, LIFE painted a largely rosy picture of the place:
+Here, on the 55th anniversary of Hawaii’s Aug.
+21, 1959, Admission to the Union as the 50th state, LIFE.com presents color photographs made that very year on the islands.
+In a March 1959 article, “Hawaii—Beauty, Wealth, Amiable People,” for which these pictures were shot, LIFE painted a largely rosy picture of the place:

 The first proposal to make Hawaii a state was put forward more than a hundred years ago when President Franklin Pierce cast his eyes across the Pacific and proposed that the splendid and strategic islands be taken into the union.
 Pierce’s plan faded and it was not until 1898 that Hawaii was annexed as a U.S. territory.
 Proposals to make Hawaii a state have been on the books of Congress for more than 40 years.
 Now it seems almost certain that in this session Hawaii will achieve its aim.
 [Hawaii was granted statehood in August 1959.]